rooch-network/rooch/crates/rooch-da/README.md

 ### OpenDA (Using)

-High throughput, and low latency DA backend based on public cloud storage(or local filesystem in development).
+Mostly are High throughput, and low latency DA backend based on public cloud storage(or local filesystem in development).
 We could connect various cloud storage services at the same time, such as AWS S3, Google Cloud Storage, Azure Blob Storage, etc.

+We could use decentralized storage network as OpenDA too.
+The easiest way is to connect light client.

 ### Celestia (Developing)